 - Speeding drivers — Roadside construction crews are at constant risk of being hit by speeding and distracted motorists.

 In addition, manufacturers of construction equipment are obligated to follow basic standards for producing safe construction tools and machinery.

-You may have a civil claim for injuries, in addition to your workers’ compensation claim.
 The Hope Law Firm, PLC offers a free case assessment to determine whether you have a case for damages arising from a Des Moines construction accident.
-Call our personal injury lawyers at (515) 298-5056 or contact us online to schedule an appointment today.
 We do not charge you attorney fees unless we win your case, and we can work out a payment plan to help you through this difficult time.